tamj0rd2/skull-king-kt3/README.md

 - `JAVA_TOOL_OPTIONS` set to `-javaagent:adapters/web/server/build/agent/opentelemetry-javaagent.jar`
 - `OTEL_SERVICE_NAME` set to `skull-king-kt3`

+### Playwright

+Playwright jvm is synchronous.
+Waiting on the main thread will cause playwright's event loop to pause.
+Causing pain.
+So, being able to effectively react to things happening on the page (such as events) is a no-go.
+Don't bother.

 ### Mikado

 - I want to try something out.
 Rather than the game notifications essentially being event notifications, I want to try